-It is the purpose of this policy to provide law enforcement officers with guidelines for appropriately accommodating, interacting, and communicating with individuals with intellectual and developmental disabilities (I/DD).
+It is the purpose of this policy to provide Department personnel with guidelines for appropriately accommodating, interacting, and communicating with individuals with intellectual and developmental disabilities (I/DD).
+As an agency we should continually strive to exceed professional standards in the delivery of quality police services, and always remember our commitment to respecting the rights and human dignity of all.

 II.
-POLICY
+GENERAL POLICY

-It is the policy of the Tiverton Police Department that personnel will be trained to recognize persons with I/DD; treat people with I/DD with dignity and respect; utilize deescalation protocols when appropriate; and seek alternatives to physical custody whenever possible.
+It is the policy of this agency that personnel will be trained to recognize persons with I/DD; treat people with I/DD with dignity and respect; utilize de-escalation protocols when appropriate; and seek alternatives to physical custody whenever practical.
+Title II of the Americans with Disabilities Act (ADA) applies to state and local government entities, including law enforcement.
+The ADA requires reasonable modification to existing policies and procedures to make them accessible to persons with disabilities.